fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Gantry_assembly.md

 ![Sole to feet](./img/assembly/assembly_soles_to_feet2.JPG)

-* It takes 4 screws to attach each sole, use the access holes in the bottom to reach them, do not tighten the screws yet.
+* It takes 4 screws to attach each sole, use the access holes in the bottom to reach them.

 ![Sole to feet](./img/assembly/soles_access_holes_screws.jpg)